Zip Line Safety

 ZLP's zip line kits are for the more advanced rider.
 They are equally as easy to set up but are more easily customized to suit the consumers needs.
 They have the option to buy an assortment of different trolley systems as well as longer cable lengths than Alien Flier.
 They are generally not as portable either, and are manufactured to literally last a life time.

 Now that you know who the big dogs of the zip line market are you are more able to make an informed decision when purchasing the right zip line for your specific needs.
-Injuries happen when something isn't operated properly, the majority of injuries that have happened are because the installer did not secure the cable correctly (learn about cables here), they did not properly calculate the downgrade of the cable (see my blog post about this here), or they didn't bother to install proper braking systems on their zip line.
+Injuries happen when something isn't operated properly, the majority of injuries that have happened are because the installer did not secure the cable correctly (learn about cables here), they did not properly calculate the downgrade of the cable, or they didn't bother to install proper braking systems on their zip line.
 As with any type of equipment it must also be properly maintained, you must routinely check the cable for fraying as well as double checking that your cable remains securely attached to the the starting and end points.

 A Quality zip line harness is also a biggie.
 Always be sure that if you have children they are in a CHILD'S HARNESS.
 If they do not fit properly inside of the harness you must not find the correct harness that fits the specific height and weight of that child.
 Adult harnesses must be high quality because they are supporting more weight than the child's harness.
 Look for double stitching and strong carbiners, and I must stress this: Do not exceed the weight restrictions on A. Your Zip Line Cable and B. Your Harness.
 This will lead to serious injury or even death.
 Most zip lines are rated for up to 250 pounds, anything heavier could snap the zip line.